Sun Damage Treatment

 Not treating or addressing your sun damaged skin will simply make you look older and more tired.

-Sun Damage Treatment Options
+Best Sunburn Treatment Options

 Once sun damage has occurred, there are options available to cosmetically improve the damage that has already been suffered.
 Injectable fillers such as collagen help to fill out lines and wrinkles to give the skin a fuller, smoother look and feel.
 Phototherapy can reduce the appearance of uneven pigmentation and laser treatments may also be effective for these conditions.
 Chemical peels and microdermabrasion soften and rejuvenate the skin by removing old and dead layers of skin cells.
 This helps to promote new growth and enhanced the texture of the skin. resulting in a noticeable renewal of the skin.
 Individuals that notice any suspicious growths or skin patches should immediately consult with a doctor, as early detection is extremely important in treating many forms of skin cancer that may have developed as a result of sun damage.